airloopal/loop/docs/ios-release.md

 The [Loop: Tech Support App Store Connect record](https://appstoreconnect.apple.com/apps/6814186180/distribution) is created with primary language **English (U.S.)**, SKU `loop-tech-support-ios`, and bundle ID `com.littlesteps.techhelp`.
 Access is limited to the owner, Dan Vernon, with the existing Admin role.

 Codemagic confirms the existing distribution certificate `one_more_floor_distribution` for team **Daniel Vernon**, expiring **19 September 2027**.
 Apple generated the **Loop App Store** provisioning profile for `A35TN6NA76.com.littlesteps.techhelp`, also expiring **19 September 2027**.
 It is imported into Codemagic as `loop_app_store`, where the matching uploaded certificate is confirmed.
 Signed build 102 has now passed archive and upload, as recorded below.
-The operator is OPAL International Ltd and the published support/legal URLs are configured.
-The user is supplying the review phone number and final domain.
+The operator is OPAL International Ltd. The user supplied the final domain `looptech.app` and review telephone `+442034323492`; the review contact remains Daniel Vernon, request@flyopal.com.

 The signed workflow performs `--distribution` checks, increments the build version, applies profiles, archives, and uploads to App Store Connect.
 It does not automatically submit to beta review or App Store review.
 After Apple processes the build, assign internal TestFlight testers in App Store Connect.
 Do not select that workflow until the first unsigned build and configuration checks have passed.